getkirby-plugins/tagcloud/readme.md

 ## What is it?

-The tagcloud plugin will fetch all tags (comma separated) from subpages and return them with additional information - like the number of subpages for a each tag.
+The tagcloud plugin will fetch all tags (comma separated) from a page's subpages, and return them with additional information - like the number of subpages for each tag.

 ## Installation

-Put the `tagcloud` folder `/site/plugins`.
+Put the `tagcloud` folder into `/site/plugins`.

 ## How to use it?

 ### Content files

-To add tags to your content files, put them in a comma separated list:
+To add tags to your content files, put them in a [tags field](https://getkirby.com/docs/cheatsheet/panel-fields/tags), using the default comma as the separator:

 	Title: Some Title
 	----